-Students may earn a M.S. degree with an emphasis in Nutrition or Hospitality Management.
+Students may earn a M.S. degree with an emphasis in Nutritional Sciences.
 Core courses are required in each option.
 Electives may be selected to allow for specialization in a particular area.
-Course information for students seeking a master's degree with an emphasis in Nutrition is outlined below for quick reference.
+Course information for students seeking a Master's degree with an emphasis in Nutrition is outlined below for quick reference.
 The student is directed to pages 3 - 13 for more specific information.